jahidulpabelislam/utils/README.md

 A tiny library that provides very simple utility classes.

-This provides a simple singleton trait to go on classes, URL builder class and a few different classes / traits around collections.
+This provides a simple singleton trait to go on classes, URL builder class and a few different classes/traits around collections.

 ## Dependencies